UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_2_MVVM/async-programming.md

 - The download was performed in the background (details were thankfully hidden from us)
 - When the download was complete, an event was posted on the event queue
+- We wrote an event handler to process the completion event
-- Callbacks (completion handlers) were used to pass results back.
+- Callbacks (completion handlers) were used to pass results back up the chain.

 However, in contrast to `v1`, the flow of events was somewhat lost even in this simple example.
 Open `v3` and inspect the code-behind.
 You might be surprised to see a style which is more similar to `v1` than `v2`!

 ```C#
 private async void FetchButton_Clicked(object sender, EventArgs e)